 The final solution is to pay the fine, if you are stopped by the police, which is currently € 60 and they do not take into consideration "previous fines", in other words there is at present no escalator for repeat offences.
 This option is not the best of course as regulations are always changing and you may get caught out.
 I have heard whispers that this may be under review (2019).

-There is often considerable savings in sourcing a luxury car around Europe for export from the EU to Andorra
+Considerable savings in sourcing a luxury car around Europe for export to Andorra

 Introducing Nick Johnson of Autoprive, a company dedicated to personal service and sourcing high end luxury cars.
 In essence Nick will do the sourcing and advising and I can look after the import and matriculation to Andorra.
 Alternatively if you are not a resident or have no interest in Andorra Nick is still available to help you.

 "Having sourced premium cars for over fifteen years, Nick has built up an enviable black-book of worldwide contacts to enable him to source the exact car you require no matter where that vehicle may be.
 If you are in need of inspiration or require investment guidance, his buying experience and market knowledge will prove invaluable.
 Nick will also take charge of any ownership request so that you can enjoy your vehicle(s) and come sale time he will maximise the value returned to you free of hassle."

 If you contact Nick directly please address the email to him and let him know that I referred you so we can work together on the documents for you for the import to Andorra.

 In general the ITV test is due after the first 5 years, then after 2 years, 2 years and then every subsequent year.
 Please note that the first due date is on the right hand side of the yellow card.
 Any small defect must be renewed by the next test and major defects you have 14 days to rectify and re-present for inspection.
 You can now book an ITv appointment here, but it is in Catalan.